 All traps on Department-managed lands, regardless of species being sought, must have the owner’s name attached.
 Posting of traps is required; see Furbearer Regulations.

 Any person under 14 years of age must be immediately supervised by an adult while afield.
 Minors 14-16 years old must be immediately supervised by an adult, unless they possess hunter safety certification.

 U.S. Army Corps of Engineers Lands

-Corps lands open to hunting but not licensed to the Department are open during the same dates, limits, method of take and shooting hours as Department-managed lands at the respective projects, unless otherwise restricted.
+Corps lands open to hunting but not licensed to the Department are open during the same dates and under the same regulations as Department-managed lands at the respective projects, unless otherwise provided.
 Other Corps lands not normally open to hunting may be open with certain restrictions.
 Contact the respective Corps lake office or the Tulsa District Office at (918) 669-7370 for information.

 Only those vehicles registered as legal to operate on Oklahoma public roadways may be used or parked on Department-managed lands, except on specified areas designated for off-road use, unless otherwise provided for non-ambulatory persons holding valid permits.
 All vehicles used by non-ambulatory permittees must conspicuously display a sticker designating the vehicle is being used by a non-ambulatory permittee and motor vehicle hunt permittees must conspicuously display a sticker designating the vehicle is being used by a motor vehicle hunt permittee.
 These permits may be obtained from the License Section of the Department.